immobiliare/backstage-plugin-gitlab/README.md

 } from '@loblaw/backstage-plugin-gitlab';

 //Farther down at the overviewContent declaration
-//Depends on user's need the individual card can be added or removed from the Grid item. const overviewContent = (
+//You can add only selected widgets or all of them. const overviewContent = (
   <Grid container spacing={3} alignItems="stretch">
     <EntitySwitch>
       <EntitySwitch.Case if={isGitlabAvailable}>